 UK payroll operates similarly to the USA where employers deduct all tax and social security (known as National Insurance) in the payroll and then transfer the net salary to the employee at the end of the month.

 Most UK employees are paid every month.
 An employer will be able to dictate the frequency of payment in the employment contract to what their business prefers.
 Whereas in the USA, salaried employees are usually paid a fixed amount on a weekly or bi-weekly basis.

 Shield GEO prefers to pay UK employees monthly.

 What are some common benefits that US companies offer remote employees in the UK?

 Remote work inherently provides many benefits, including increased productivity, shorter (if any) commute times, flexible work scheduling, and more savings for the employer and employee.
 Many foreign employers provide additional allowances to their employees such as payment of business expenses, internet and telecom allowances, and the ability to work from a co-working space if so desired.
 Employers commonly pay a stipend for reasonable expenses such as travel where necessary.

 A UK Pension is a statutory benefit offered to all employees.
 It’s called the Workplace Pension.
 Some employers choose to provide a higher pension rate than the statutory minimum as a way to attract and retain their staff.

 Private health insurance is less commonly offered but still an attractive benefit.
 The cost of private health insurance is much less than the equivalent cost in the USA because of the existence of the National Health Service (NHS).
 Part of the National insurance contributions goes towards funding the NHS, which provides free medical care to all British citizens.

-Can employers pay a stipend for expenses?
+Can US companies pay a stipend to UK employees for expenses?